ihh/funkscene/README.md

 An earlier prototype, [Schooz](https://github.com/ihh/schooz), developed the functional programming framework while also exploring some alternative UI ideas (such as dropdown menus) that were eventually omitted from this framework.

-The nascent debugger (such as it is) was influenced by InkleWriter and Twine.
+The nascent debugger (such as it is) was influenced by InkleWriter and Twine, and uses Alexis Jacomy's [sigma.js](https://github.com/jacomyal/sigma.js).

 Scene functions
 ---------------